sa1987/OpenDoorProject/HowTO.md

 You can customize the cover image for your course in 2 steps: 1.
 Uploade image to the `images` folder.
 3. Update the image file location in the `_output.yml` file

-Current configutaion in the [output.yml](https://github.com/sa1987/OpenDoorProject/blob/main/_output.yml) file is
+Current configuration in the [output.yml](https://github.com/sa1987/OpenDoorProject/blob/main/_output.yml) file is

       cover-image: "images/agapecover.png"